 The New CJRS Treasury DirectionPublished on: 16 November 2020

-On 13 November, HM Treasury published its fourth Direction in relation to the furlough scheme.
+On 13 November, HM Treasury published its fifth Direction in relation to the furlough scheme.
 Treasury Directions form the legal framework for the scheme.

 The new Direction: